Elon Musk backs far-right AfD in German op-ed – DW – 12/28/2024

 Tech billionaire Elon Musk on Saturday restated his backing for Germany's far-right Alternative for Germany (AfD), calling the party the "last spark of hope" for the country, in an op-ed published by the Welt am Sonntag newspaper.

-His remarks triggered anger among German politicians, with the country six weeks away from a snap federal election.
+His remarks triggered anger among German politicians, with the country seven weeks away from a snap federal election.

 Shortly after the piece went online, the editor of the opinion section, Eva Marie Kogel, wrote on X that she had submitted her resignation, with a link to the commentary.